kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

        You can examine the accelerator architecture by running ``root@antelope:~/ml_workspace# xdputil xmodel -h``, and the model target architecture by running ``root@antelope:~/ml_workspace# xdputil xmodel -l deep_globe_segmentation_unet_512_512.xmodel``.
 Compare the values under ``DPU Arch`` in the outputs of both commands to double check that they're the same.

-   Let's walk through the model runner script to understand the inference process:
+   Here are the key points to consider when writing an inference runner script:

    1. The script must define a model runner class that reads the ``.xmodel`` file and parses the model graph using Vitis AI provided ``xir`` and ``vart`` libraries: